GET READY FOR ROME!

 BRINGING ORDER TO CHAOS IN THE ETERNAL CITY

-Back when I was a college student, it took me a while to realize that I would get more out of class discussions of a book if I actually read the book before showing up for class.
-It’s the same with Rome: you will enjoy and appreciate the city much more if you know a little about it before you arrive.
-If you get ready before you go, you can lift your eyes from the pages of a guidebook, start thinking on your own, and season your meals with good conversation about a wonderful city.
-You might even put yourself in a position to enter the debate over the merits and shortcomings of the civilization(s) of which Rome was long the capital.
+We get more out of book discussions if we have read the book under consideration.
+It’s similar when visiting Rome: you will enjoy and appreciate the city much more if you know a little about it before you arrive.
+If you get ready before you go, you can lift your eyes from the pages of a guidebook, start thinking on your own, and season your meals with good conversation about a fascinating city.

 • ROME OF THE CAESARS: